aimfeld/ZendDiCompiler/README.md

 ### Passing custom runtime parameters

-If you can't or don't want to follow the convention of passing all runtime parameters in a single `$dwParams` array, ZendDiCompiler still is very useful.
+If you can't or don't want to follow the convention of passing all runtime parameters in a single `$zdcParams` array, ZendDiCompiler still is very useful.
 In that case, you can just extend a custom factory from `ZendDiCompiler\DiFactory` and add your specific creation methods. `RuntimeB` requires two separate run time parameters: